What Is an Inverse Head and Shoulders Pattern in Trading?

 Entry.
 In an aggressive approach, traders prefer to enter the market when the price breaks above the neckline; usually, they place a buy stop order above that point.
 This approach allows traders to open a trade early in a new trend.
 However, it's risky because of the possibility of a fakeout and increased slippage.

 Stop loss.
-In case of a failed inverse head and shoulders pattern, a stop-loss order is placed according to the same rule as in the conservative approach.
+For a failed inverse head and shoulders pattern, a stop-loss order is placed according to the same rule as in the conservative approach.
 However, traders usually consider narrower stop-loss areas because the risk is higher.

 Take profit.
-A take-profit target will equal the distance between the head and the resistance counted from the neckline.
+A take-profit target will equal the distance between the head and the neckline.

 The Inverse Head and Shoulders Pattern: Trading Example

-Let’s consider how to trade the inverted head and shoulders in the forex market.
+Let’s consider how to trade the inverse head and shoulders in the forex market.

 Note: Although traders usually use longer-term moving averages on a daily chart, they provide lagging signals and confirm a solid trend direction.
 Short-term MAs are more sensitive to price fluctuations, so they reflect even short-term movements within a strong trend.